-Zachary Taylor, a general and national hero in the United States Army from the time of the Mexican-American War and the the War of 1812, was later elected the 12th President of the United States, serving from March 1849 until his death in July 1850.
+Zachary Taylor, a general and national hero in the United States Army from the time of the Mexican-American War and the the War of 1812, was elected the 12th U.S. President, serving from March 1849 until his death in July 1850.

 Northerners and Southerners disputed sharply whether the territories wrested from Mexico should be opened to slavery, and some Southerners even threatened secession.
 Standing firm, Zachary Taylor was prepared to hold the Union together by armed force rather than by compromise.